Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Other NPCs/Cannibals.md

 There are a total of 23 cannibals on the island at the start of this adventure.
 Deformities are common among the cannibals as a result of inbreeding.
-Particularly deformed children are given to [[El Chupacabra]] as tribute.
+Particularly deformed children are given to [[Displacer Beast]] as tribute.